nikolaus-lemberski/servicemesh-demo/README.md

 I created 3 sample apps, called Service A, B and C.

-* Service A: Python app with an upstream call to Service B.
+* Service A: Python app which calls Service B
-* Service B: TypeScript/Deno app with an upstream call to Service C.
+* Service B: TypeScript/Deno app which calls Service C
-* Service C: Java app
+* Service C: Java app with endpoints to simulate failures

 To play with the apps, just run the podman-compose file ('podman-compose up --build' - also works with Docker Compose) and call service-a on localhost:3000 to see the call hierarchy. service-c (port 3002) has endpoints to activate ('/crash') and deactivate ('/repair') error mode.